ThatGuyAl3xC/Algorithm-Visualizer/README.md

 # Algorithm-Visualizer
-This one is still a work in process!!!
+This one is still a work in progress!!!

 Welcome to my Algorithm Visualizer project!
 This project allows you to visualize various sorting algorithms in action, providing an educational and interactive experience.